bombadillo/gruntBasic/README.md

 The tasks used within this case are:

+- JSHint
 - Concat
 - Uglify
 - LESS
 - CSSMin

-We use Concat to concatenate all our JavaScript into one file, LESS to compile our CSS and CSSMin to concatenate all our CSS into one file.
+We call the JSHint task for error/syntax checking, use Concat to concatenate all our JavaScript into one file, LESS to compile our CSS and CSSMin to concatenate all our CSS into one file.

 ## License
 MIT